-From snails to sea urchins, France is renowned for its delicacies which, although adored by the French, may seem disgusting to foreigners.
+From snails to sea urchins, France is renowned for its delicacies.
 Be brave on your yachting vacation to the South of France and try out one of the following dishes – you may be pleasantly surprised.

-French cuisine is among the most revered in the world and, as the birthplace of the Michelin star and home to wealth of fine dining restaurants, the South of France is the perfect destination for food-lovers travelling by superyacht.
+French cuisine is among the most revered in the world and, as the birthplace of the Michelin star and home to a wealth of fine dining restaurants, the South of France is the perfect destination for food-lovers traveling by superyacht.

-But among the likes of beef bourguignon and lobster bisque, yacht-goers will discover a number of delicacies which, despite not appearing to be quite so appetizing, still deserve to be sampled.
+But among the likes of beef bourguignon and lobster bisque, yacht-goers will discover a number of delicacies that deserve to be sampled.

 If you like cockles and muscles, it’s time to try out another mollusc: the humble snail.
 First-timers can opt for the classic version à la bourguignonne.
 In this dish, the creatures are served in their shells cooked with generous amounts of butter, garlic and parsley.